chuckcscccl/lambdascript/README.md

 ## Lambdascript

-**Lambdascript** executes beta-reduction steps on untyped lambda terms.
+**Lambdascript** executes beta-reduction steps on terms of the lambda calculus, with the option of inferring polymorphic types before reduction.
 It is not a high-performance implementation of lambda calculus.
 Rather, the tool serves three primary purposes, all of which are illustrational or educational in nature: